 CA-125 blood test

-This test makes pictures of organs and tissues in the pelvis or abdomen.
+This test makes detailed 3-D pictures of organs and tissues in your pelvis or abdomen.
 An X-ray machine linked to a computer takes several pictures.
-You may be given contrast material by mouth and by injection into your arm or hand.
+You may receive contrast material by mouth and by injection into your arm or hand.
 The contrast material helps the organs or tissues show up more clearly.

 Unlike many other types of cancer, a biopsy is rarely used to diagnose ovarian cancer before surgery.
+If a cancer is present and confined within the ovary, doing a biopsy breaks the covering of the ovary.
+This may allow the cancer to spread.
 A diagnosis of ovarian cancer is usually confirmed at the time of surgery.
 At that time, the surgeon removes the tumor or tumors and takes samples of surrounding tissues to find out if the cancer has spread.
-In a lab, a pathologist examines the removed cells to determine if cancer is present.
+In a lab, a pathologist looks at the removed tissues to see if cancer is present.